The Stooges: Raw Power and second breakup (1972–1974)

-Post-breakup (1975–2003)
+Post-breakup and reunion (1975–2003)

 After his first attempt at drug rehabilitation, Pop began a volatile yet ultimately successful solo career in 1977, commencing with the Bowie-produced albums The Idiot (1977) and Lust for Life (1977).
 Relocated to Los Angeles, California, Ron Asheton formed the short-lived band the New Order (not to be confused with the UK band New Order) with Stooges alumni Recca and Thurston before performing with the Ann Arbor–based "anti-rock" group Destroy All Monsters from 1977 to 1985.
 Until the Stooges' reformation, he supported himself as a working musician in various ensembles, including New Race, Dark Carnival and the Empty Set.
 Williamson worked with Pop as a producer and engineer during his early solo career – the Kill City and New Values albums are a product of this collaboration – but began a long break from the music industry in favor of a career in electronics engineering beginning in 1980.
 He received his degree from California State Polytechnic University, Pomona in 1982 and retired from Sony as vice president of technical standards in 2009.
 Scott Asheton performed with Sonic's Rendezvous Band and the Scott Morgan Group while pursuing various day jobs.
 Dave Alexander died of pulmonary edema related to his alcohol-induced pancreatitis in 1975.

 In 1997, a reissue of Raw Power remixed by Pop was released.
 In 1999, reissue label Rhino Handmade released the seven-disc box set 1970: The Complete Fun House Sessions, composed of the entire recording sessions associated with the Fun House album.
 3,000 copies were pressed, selling out in less than a year.

 In 2000, indie rock music veterans J Mascis (of Dinosaur Jr) and Mike Watt (of the Minutemen and Firehose) teamed up with Ron Asheton and drummer George Berz to perform Stooges covers (and other material) live.
 Billed as J. Mascis and the Fog, the band performed sporadically before Pop became aware of them in 2003.
+Pop and the Ashetons also first reunited that year, sharing four songs on the Skull Ring album with Pop on vocals, Scott Asheton on drums, and Ron Asheton on both guitar and bass.
+Soon afterward, the Stooges reunited officially, performing a series of live shows in the United States and Europe, with Watt on bass at Ron Asheton's request, and Fun House–era saxophonist Steve Mackay.
+Their Detroit homecoming show, postponed by the 2003 North America blackout, was released as the DVD Live in Detroit.